Singapore jails Briton for not wearing face mask in public - NewsBreak

 The city-state has kept its coronavirus outbreaks under control, in part due to its strict enforcement or measures.

-In February, a Singapore court sentenced a British man to two weeks in jail https://www.reuters.com/world/asia-pacific/briton-jailed-breaking-singapores-strict-quarantine-rules-2021-02-26 after he sneaked out of his hotel room to meet his then fiancée while in quarantine.
+In February, a Singapore court sentenced a British man to two weeks in jail after he sneaked out of his hotel room to meet his then fiancée while in quarantine. read more